redromnon/HeroicBashLauncher/README.md

 ✔️ Creates game launch scripts for installed Epic & GOG games that act as shortcuts

-✔️ Completely skips Heroic running in the background and directly launches the games*
+✔️ Completely bypasses Heroic running in the background and eliminates any extra _CPU_ and _memory_ usage*

 ✔️ Includes all launch parameters including cloud save-syncing (EPIC GAMES ONLY) set in Heroic's Game Settings